 In the face of State funding cuts to education, federal stimulus funds helped to stabilize school districts through the American Recovery and Reinvestment Act (ARRA).
-ARRA funding included Education Stabilization Funds; Education Jobs Fund; additional Title I funds; and additional IDEA funds.
-Figure 4 reflects the increase in federal funds provided through ARRA between 2009-10 and 2010-11.
-These funds declined sharply in 2011-12 due to the completion of the bulk of ARRA projects, excluding Education Jobs Fund.
-However, very few Education Jobs Fund dollars remain available to support school districts in 2013-14.
-Federal Race to the Top funds in the amount of \$696.6 million, which commenced in 2010 and are spread over four years, will continue to help school districts implement reforms to improve teaching and learning.
+ARRA funding included: Education Stabilization Funds; Education Jobs Fund; additional Title I funds; and additional IDEA funds.
+ARRA funding is no longer available to support school districts in 2013-14.
+Federal Race to the Top funds in the amount of \$696.6 million, which commenced in 2010 and are spread over four years, will continue to help school districts implement reforms to improve teaching and learning